-Note that the value in the x87 FPU data pointer register is always a pointer to a memory operand, If the last non-control instruction that was executed did not have a memory operand, the value in the data pointer register is undefined (reserved).
+Note that the value in the x87 FPU data pointer register is always a pointer to a memory operand.
+If the last non-control instruction that was executed did not have a memory operand, the value in the data pointer register is undefined (reserved).

-The contents of the x87 FPU instruction and data pointer registers remain unchanged when any of the control instructions (FCLEX/FNCLEX, FLDCW, FSTCW/FNSTCW, FSTSW/FNSTSW, FSTENV/FNSTENV, FLDENV, and WAIT/FWAIT) are executed.
+The contents of the x87 FPU instruction and data pointer registers remain unchanged when any of the following instructions are executed: FCLEX/FNCLEX, FLDCW, FSTCW/FNSTCW, FSTSW/FNSTSW, FSTENV/FNSTENV, FLDENV, and WAIT/FWAIT.